microsoft/mu/docs/WhatAndWhy/layout.md

     id1 -.-> id2
 ```

-Example of a build time/link dependency: DxeCore in the Basecore layer depnds on the TimerLib interface.
+Example of a build time/link dependency: DxeCore in the Basecore layer depends on the TimerLib interface.
 TimerLib
 interface is defined in the same Basecore layer as DxeCore, so in this case a Basecore module is depending on
 a Basecore interface.
 This is allowed. :heavy_check_mark: